🔼The name Nimrod: Summary

 The name Nimrod probably has to do with מרד (marad) meaning to be rebellious or revolt:

-The letter נ (nun), with which our name starts may be due to a grammatical construction that turns a verb passive (he rebelled), reflective (he turned himself against), or resultative (to be rebellious).
+The letter נ (nun), with which our name starts may be due to a grammatical construction that turns a verb passive (he was rebelled against), reflective (he turned himself against), or resultative (to be rebellious).

 For a meaning of the name Nimrod, Jones' Dictionary of Old Testament Proper Names reads Rebel.
 NOBSE Study Bible Name List reads Strong for no immediately clear reason.
 BDB Theological Dictionary suggests a relation to the Babylonian god Marduk, or the star-god Namra-uddu.
 Some scholars propose that Nimrod is the same figure as the mighty Greek hunter Orion.